8 Tips To De-Stress Your December

 We all have full lives the other eleven months of the year.
 Adding an elaborate agenda to accomplish during December can only send your household into a tailspin and your blood pressure through the roof.
 The guaranteed result is tantrums from the kids and tears for you.

 Next, sit down with your partner, if you have one, and your kids if they’re old enough.
-Serve something delicious that reminds you of the season to come – holiday cookies, or eggnog.
+Serve something delicious that reminds you of the season – holiday cookies, or eggnog.
 Talk about everyone’s ideas of what would be a perfect holiday season.

 Get out the family calendar, and think about when these things will get done.
 What events do you expect to attend?
 Do the hard work of writing down the things you agree to do, and saying no to whatever doesn’t nurture your family.
+(Anything that stresses you out does not nurture you!)

-Agree on how much time is to be spent with the immediate family, how much with extended family, and how much with your community, such as your annual tree trimming or Chanukah party, or church and school events.
+Agree on how much time is to be spent with the immediate family, how much with extended family, and how much with your community, such as your annual tree trimming or Hanukkah party, or church and school events.

 Just say no to holiday events that don’t hold meaning for you, including most work events.
 If you must spend time at work-related holiday events, be sure to acknowledge them as work time that’s cutting into the family time you want to prioritize this season.
 Take other time off to make up for it.
 For instance, you might leave work early to pick your child up after school for a special afternoon together doing something meaningful and holiday related.